LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/Advanced Configurations/sdk-initialization.md

 | onInitFailed | Callback that indicates the init process has failed. <br> *Note: You can call initialize before showing LivePerson's Activity/Fragment, but it is recommended to initialize the SDK in your app's Application class.* |

 <div class="important">
-Important:

-**To use the Monitoring API, you need to initialize the SDK with MonitoringParams.
-For more information, click [here](android-quickstart-manual.html#step-4-optional-initialization-with-monitoring-params)**

-Once initialization is completed (**onInitSucceed**), you can call LivePerson methods.
+In order tso use the Monitoring API, you need to initialize the SDK with MonitoringParams.
+For more information, click <a href="android-quickstart-manual.html#step-4-optional-initialization-with-monitoring-params">here</a>.
+Once initialization is completed (<b>onInitSucceed</b>), you can call LivePerson methods.
 </div>

 The SDK supports two operation modes: